microsoft/Open-Maps/README.md

 Microsoft is not making bulk edits, automated imports or algorithmic 'robot' edits in to OSM anywhere.
 We are a small team working to improve the map.

-For more information reach out to the project leads [Jubal Harpster](http://www.openstreetmap.org/user/jharpster) and [Alexandra Kazakova](http://www.openstreetmap.org/user/alexkaz) or email the entire Open Maps Team using openmaps(at)microsoft.com
+For more information reach out to the project leads [Jubal Harpster](http://www.openstreetmap.org/user/jharpster) or email the entire Open Maps Team using openmaps(at)microsoft.com

 <br>